t2wan/DSC180B-Capstone/README.md

 To get the data:     -      run python run.py etl

 This downloads the data from Illinois University in the directory specified in config/etl-params.json and do data cleaning process.
+You can find the result